pavelsimo/CarND-MPC-Project/README.md

 The model used was the kinematic model.
 This model has its limitations since does not account for tire forces, longitudinal forces, lateral forces, inertia, gravity, air resistance, drag, mass, etc.
-Nevertheless, for its simplicity and also the inherent capabilities of MPC that allow to constantly reevaluating the horizon at each time step make it an excellent choice for the task.
+Nevertheless, for its simplicity and also the inherent capabilities of MPC that allow to constantly reevaluate the horizon at each time step make it an excellent choice for the task.

 The **state** variables: